Brotherhood of Blades II: The Infernal Battlefield

-Brotherhood of Blades II: The Infernal Battlefield (绣春刀II修罗战场) is a 2017 Chinese wuxia film directed by Lu Yang.
+Brotherhood of Blades II: The Infernal Battlefield is a 2017 Chinese wuxia film directed by Lu Yang.
 It is a prequel to the 2014 film Brotherhood of Blades.
-Set in the Ming dynasty (1368-1644), the story follows Shen Lian, captain of the embroidered uniform guard (锦衣卫; pinyin: Jǐnyīwèi) the imperial secret police of the court, as he searches for the truth behind a conspiracy that framed him, his colleague Pei Lun and a young woman named Bei Zhai.
+Set in 17th-century China during the Ming dynasty, the story follows Shen Lian, captain of the jinyiwei (secret police), as he searches for the truth behind a conspiracy that framed him, his colleague Pei Lun and a young woman named Beizhai.
 Starring Chang Chen, Yang Mi and Zhang Yi, the film was released in China on 19 July 2017.